Climate Change

 Covers products for the automotive industry by Group companies in Japan and overseas.

-Use of Sold Products CO2 emissions = Σ[number of structures sold as housing during the relevant fiscal year × amount of electricity purchased from power companies throughout a year × 60 years × electricity-based emissions coefficient], including the effect of the solar power generation system.
+Use of Sold Products CO2 emissions = Σ[number of structures sold as housing during the relevant fiscal year × amount of electricity purchased from power companies throughout a year × 60 years × electricity-based emissions coefficient]

 End-of-life Treatment of Sold Products CO2 emissions = Σ[amount of major raw materials used in the products sold during the relevant fiscal year × emission coefficient (IDEA v.3.1)]